Faster Algorithms for $(2k-1)$-Stretch Distance Oracles: Introduction

-Baswana, Gaur, Sen, and Upadhyay~\cite{DBLP:conf/icalp/BaswanaGSU08} considered estimations with an additive error, to obtain faster construction time algorithms for distance oracles.
-They studied the following problem. \begin{problem} In unweighted undirected graphs, for every $k\geq 2$ and $\beta\geq 0$, what is the smallest value $f(k,\beta)$, for which a $(2k-1,\beta)$-approximation distance oracle that uses $O(kn^{1+\frac{1}{k}})$ space can be constructed in $\Ot(m+n^{1+f(k,\beta)})$ time? \end{problem} Baswana, Gaur, Sen and Upadhyay~\cite{DBLP:conf/icalp/BaswanaGSU08} presented an algorithm for constructing $(2k-1,2)$-approximation distance oracle that uses $O(kn^{1+\frac{1}{k}})$ space.
+Baswana, Gaur, Sen, and Upadhyay~\cite{DBLP:conf/icalp/BaswanaGSU08} considered estimations with an additive error, to obtain faster construction-time algorithms for distance oracles.
+They studied the following problem. \begin{problem} In unweighted undirected graphs, for every $k\geq 2$ and $\beta\geq 0$, what is the smallest value $f(k,\beta)$, for which a $(2k-1,\beta)$-approximation distance oracle with $\Ot(1)$ query time that uses $\Ot(n^{1+\frac{1}{k}})$ space can be constructed in $\Ot(m+n^{1+f(k,\beta)})$ time? \end{problem} Baswana, Gaur, Sen, and Upadhyay~\cite{DBLP:conf/icalp/BaswanaGSU08} presented an algorithm for constructing a $(2k-1,2)$-approximation distance oracle that uses $O(kn^{1+\frac{1}{k}})$ space, for $k\geq 3$.
 The algorithm runs in $O(m+kn^{\frac{3}{2}+\frac{1}{k} + \frac{1}{k(2k-2)}})$ time.
-For $k=2$, they presented an algorithm that runs in $\Ot(m+n^{23/12})$ time and constructs $(3,14)$-approximation distance oracle that uses $O(kn^{1.5})$ space.
+For $k=2$, they presented an algorithm that runs in $\Ot(m+n^{23/12})$ time and constructs a $(3,14)$-approximation distance oracle that uses $O(n^{1.5})$ space.

 Combining these algorithms with the construction of Wulff-Nilsen~\cite{DBLP:conf/soda/Wulff-Nilsen12} we get that the current state of the art for~\Cref{Plm-3} is:

 In this paper, we improve the results of Baswana, Gaur, Sen, and Upadhyay~\cite{DBLP:conf/icalp/BaswanaGSU08} and present three new construction algorithms.
 The first construction algorithm runs in $\Ot(km+kn^{\frac{3}{2}+\frac{1}{k-1}-\frac{1}{4k-6}})$ and constructs a $(2k-1,2)$-approximation distance oracle, improving the $\Ot(m+kn^{\frac{3}{2}+\frac{1}{k} + \frac{1}{k(2k-2)}})$ construction time of~\cite{DBLP:conf/icalp/BaswanaGSU08}, for every $k>2$.
 The second algorithm runs in $\Ot(km+kn^{\frac{3}{2}+\frac{1}{2k}+\frac{3.5k-4.5}{k(4k^2-8k+3)}})$ time and constructs a $(2k-1,2k-2)$-approximation distance oracle.
 The third algorithm runs in $\Ot(\sqrt{k}m+kn^{1+\frac{2}{\sqrt{k}}})$ time and constructs a $(2k-1,2k-1)$-approximation oracle.
 Combining these three algorithms, we significantly improve upon the current state of the art and obtain the following values for $f(k, \beta)$: